-A while on from Clyde & Co's merger with troubled Barlow Lyde & Gilbert ('takeover' might be more accurate) and it's fair to say the dust has settled.
-As the name suggests, Clydes - then an international shipping behemoth, now more of an an international insurance behemoth - was very much in the driving seat when it subsumed BLG.
+A while on from Clyde & Co's merger with troubled Barlow Lyde & Gilbert ('takeover' might be more accurate) the dust has well and truly settled.
+As the name suggests, Clydes was very much in the driving seat when it

-At the time Clydes, along with Holman Fenwick & Willan and Ince & Co, was traditionally one of the three great shipping firms in the City.
-This wasn't necessarily a good thing: collision work has been declining thanks to better maritime regulation and training, and protection and indemnity clubs were, well, clubbing together to drive their lawyers' rates down as well as bring more work in-house.
+Back in the day, Clydes, along with Holman Fenwick & Willan and Ince & Co, was traditionally one of the three great shipping firms in the City.
+This wasn't necessarily a good thing: collision work was declining thanks to better maritime regulation and training, and protection and indemnity clubs were, well, clubbing together to drive their lawyers' rates down as well as bringing more work in-house.
 As European expertise in the field increased, more work was also going to Netherlands, Belgium and Germany, whose rates are generally cheaper than in the UK.

-A good spread of international offices means that there are opportunities for trainees to spend their second or third seats overseas - in Dubai, Hong Kong, Singapore or, err, Piraeus.
+A good spread of international offices means that there are opportunities for trainees to spend a seat overseas - in Dubai, Hong Kong, Singapore or, err, Piraeus.
 We know where we'd rather go.
-The firm also has a Guildford office that famously pays London rates.
+Back in the UK, aside from London, the firm also has offices in Oxford, Manchester and Guildford.
+The latter famously pays London rates.
 Rather less famously it also expects its lawyers to work London hours, but given the lower living costs which normally come with provincial offices this still sounds like a pretty good deal.